 The work injury lawyers of Sumner Law Group, LLC, have decades of experience fighting for the rights of workers and families.
 We take a personalized approach to these types of cases, doing everything we can to get your life back on track.
 You do not have to struggle financially because of an accident at work.

 Call us or fill our contact form online for a free case review to learn how we can help.

-Why Do You Need a Lawyer After a Workplace Injury?
+Why Do You Need a Lawyer After a Workplace Accident?

 Under Missouri law, an employee injured on the job is entitled to workers’ compensation benefits.
 Employers are required to pay workers’ comp benefits regardless of who may have been at fault for the worker’s injury (unless the worker engaged in reckless misconduct, such as being intoxicated on the job).